splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Share, clone, and mirror dashboards in Splunk Observability Cloud
 *****************************************************************

 Splunk Observability Cloud dashboards are groupings of charts and visualizations of metrics that make it quick and easy to find the metrics you monitor.
-This topic explains how to share, clone and mirror dashboards to suit your specific needs.
+Learn how to share, clone and mirror dashboards to suit your specific needs.

 See the following sections for more information on how to: